mom-ocean/MOM6/docs/details/general.md

 ## Python

-Be very careful of string processing in python when handling latex escaped math.
+Be very careful of string processing in python when handling latex escaped math in equations.
 If a latex string for `\theta` is read in as `\\theta`.
 Mishandling the string can cause the `\\t` to become a tab (`\t`) and cause mahem with the processing.